t-richards/enshrouded-config/README.md

-# Enshrouded Dedicated Server Configuration Validator
+# Enshrouded Config Editor

-This is a web tool for validating the configuration file of an Enshrouded Dedicated Server.
+This is a web tool for editing and validating the configuration file for Enshrouded dedicated servers.

 ## Features